Cheapest Way to Ship Books

 Media Mail covers books (at least 8 pages), film, printed music, sound recordings, and academic materials like test materials and computer media.
 Comic books qualify, but magazines generally do not unless they are educational.
 The key restriction is that the package cannot contain advertising inserts.

 A single paperback typically costs around $3.00-3.50 via Media Mail, while a heavier hardcover may cost $3.50-4.50.
 Rates start at about $3.19 for the first pound and increase slowly with weight, making it ideal even for heavy textbooks.
+Note that the 2026 USPS increase of 5.4% nudged these figures up, so confirm the live rate at purchase rather than relying on last year's numbers.

 USPS estimates 2-8 business days for Media Mail, but in practice most packages arrive in 5-8 days.
 During peak holiday seasons, delivery can stretch to 10+ days.
 If your buyer needs the book quickly, Ground Advantage at $4-6 is a worthwhile upgrade.